 Thriving Places Wales should not be used to directly compare areas in Wales with areas in the Thriving Places Index for England.
 The methodology used in each country is the same, but different measures are used to construct the sub-domain, domain and dimension scores.

 The charity and social enterprise was set up in 2010 to challenge the belief that economic growth was the only measure of success in society.
 It offers a place-based model of change that puts the wellbeing of current and future generations centre stage.
 It does this by developing new measures of progress and delivering training, projects and campaigns to help embed them into how places work.
-Based in Bristol, Happy City is now working with organisations large and small from the public, private and community sector, right around the UK.
+Based in Bristol, Centre for Thriving Places is now working with organisations large and small from the public, private and community sector, right around the UK.

 Their Happy City Index was piloted in 2016, and covered nine cities across England.
 This Index was revised in 2017 into the Thriving Places Index, which gathered data at an upper-tier local authority level in England.